juancruzperalta/darkType/README.md

 - **25-09-2024**
   - Accesibility easy for user. ✔
   - Show the user to approve the email. ✔
+  - Design UI/UX for phone, tablet and computer. ✔
+- **30-09-2024**
+  - Testing the app ✔

 ## Upcoming

-- App SUN/MOON
-- App English or Spanish (Select).
-- Design UI/UX more, more, more...
-- Testing the app and post in the host for community.
+- Post in the host for community.

 # Special Thanks